Skip to main content

 04 / 04

-• Response time is over 2 seconds — and you've already tried caching plugins
+• Response times sit above 2 seconds even after you've tried the caching plugins

-• The website processes personal data and GDPR compliance matters
+• The site processes personal data, and GDPR compliance is not optional for you

-• You have integrations with Tripletex, HubSpot or other systems requiring stability
+• Integrations with Tripletex, HubSpot or similar systems can't tolerate instability

 1. 01

 Does the server run PHP 8.x or newer?
-Outdated PHP is a security risk
+Older versions no longer receive security patches

 2. 02